ahmedsakr/wstrade-api/docs/data/README.md

 <a id="data-exchangeRates"></a>
 ### data.`exchangeRates`

-A snapshot of the current USD/CAD exchange rates on the WealthSimple Trade platform.
+A snapshot of the current USD/CAD exchange rates on the Wealthsimple Trade platform.

 [View examples](/docs/data/examples.js)